top of page

 For Homeowners

-If you own a home, you may have a particular issue that needs investigating or want to know the current condition of the whole house.
-Or you may have purchased the home without an inspection and want to plan for any upcoming repairs or maintenance that will be needed.
+If you own a home, you may have a particular issue that needs investigation or want to know the current condition of the whole house.
+Alternatively you may have purchased the home without an inspection and want to plan for any upcoming repairs or maintenance that will be needed.

 Fee guidance: $249 and up for smaller issues, otherwise similar to above - please contact to discuss